hanno-meister/synalinks/docs/Code Examples/Advanced/Implementing Custom Modules And Programs Via Subclassing.md

 inference/training.
 These variables could be updated by the module itself, or by the optimizer if you have an optimizer designed for that.
 They will be serialized when you save your program so you can recover the state of your program by loading a JSON file.
-In this example, the variables are encapsulated in the `Generator`.
+In this example, the variables are encapsulated in the `Generator` module.

 ### The `call()` function